elliot-jennings/pep_ood_challenge/Readme.md

 1. Successful candidates must currently be playing in either of the following clubs:
 - Arsenal
 - Chelsea
-- Crystal Palace
 - Leicester City
 - Liverpool
 - Manchester United
-- Southampton
 - Tottenham Hotspur
-- Watford

-2. Successful candidates must have made a minimum of 14 Appearances.
+2. Successful candidates must have made a minimum of 50 Appearances.

 ## As Goalkeepers

-1. Successful candidates will have made made over 4000 'Passes'.
+1. Successful candidates will have made made over 3000 'Passes'.

-2. Reject candidates that have made less than and average of 30 'Passes per match'.
+2. Reject candidates that have made less than an average of 28.00 'Passes per match'.

 ## As Defenders

-1. Successful candidates will have a 'Tackle Success %' of 70 or above.
+1. Successful candidates will have a 'Tackle Success %' of 81 or above.

-2. Reject candidates that have an accumulation of more than 6 'Red Cards'.
+2. Reject candidates that have an accumulation of more than 4 'Red Cards'.

 ## As Midfielders

-1. Successful candidates must have a combined total of over 70 'Goals' and 'Assists'.
+1. Successful candidates must have a combined total of over 80 'Goals' and 'Assists'.

-2. Pep only wants two Midfielders in his list, sorted via the highest number of 'Assists'.

 ## As Forwards

 1. Successful candidates will have attempted more than 100 Shots.

-2. Successful candidates must have a Shooting Accuracy above 35%.
+2. Successful candidates must have a Shooting Accuracy above or equal to 45 percent.

 (Hint: Shooting Accuracy is not in the data, so it will have to be calculated via Shots and Shots on target)